JesusLopezBaeza/CSL_Hamburg_HPA/DOCS/CruisePort-Workshop.md

 - data available:
   - questioner done a few years ago
-  - Nov. workshop to learn about data needs
+  - Nov. workshop to learn about data needs.